Tolstoy's Depression and the Limits of Reason

 "The syllogism he [Ivan] had learned from Kiesewetter's Logic: 'Caius is a man, men are mortal, therefore Caius is mortal,' had always seemed to him correct as applied to Caius - man in the abstract, but certainly not as applied to himself."

 The second group is what he calls the Epicureans.
 These are the sunny day philosophers, the Christmas day Christians, and those who somehow find genuine uplift from shallow inspirational memes posted on social media.
-The epicureans intellectually understand that life has no overarching meaning.
+The Epicureans intellectually understand that life has no overarching meaning.
 Instead of sinking into despair as Tolstoy did, they gorge themselves on as many of life's pleasures as they can.
 "Live life to its fullest!" or "Live life with no regrets!" and "Live for the moment!" are this group's vacuous mottos.

 These people eat, drink, and are merry, even if tomorrow they will die, for they steadfastly believe that tomorrow is never today.
 And if they are literally correct about this curious truism, they end up spiritually bankrupt nonetheless, suitable only for sunny days and calm seas.
 When the storm comes, they blow away.
-If the first group is utterly ignorant of Tolstoy's questions, this second group simply chooses to ignore them.
+If the first group is utterly ignorant of Tolstoy's questions, the second group simply chooses to ignore them.

 After all, why dwell on such dark and depressing subjects when so much fun is to be had?
 Consider for a moment our society's almost desperate tendency to shunt any reminders of death and suffering out to the margins.
 The elderly, the most apparent standard-bearers of our fatal eventuality, are placed in nursing homes and forgotten.
 The sick are expected to keep their suffering private with an appropriately decorous stoicism.
 After all, who wants to be dragged down by someone else's suffering?
 Keep it to yourself!
 Such things get in the way of my pursuit of pleasure.